A IS FOR AGRICULTURE, AMISH, & ARCHAEOLOGY

 New Jersey celebrates ARCHAEOLOGY Month and has several archaeological sites..
 Objects from the Lenape Meadow include flint and quartz chips, shards of Early Woodland pottery, and tools and projectile points from the Late Archaic and the Early Woodland, and Late Woodland periods.
 The Minisink site is a National Historic Landmark.
 The National Parks Service has an Archaeology Program.

 Many species of BIRDS are found throughout New Jersey and some are endangered or threatened.
 A popular activity is birdwatching and there are many Birding Trails.
 The State Bird is the Eastern Goldfinch.

-New Jersey has many BRIDGES including suspension bridges and foot bridges.
-There are also Raidroad Bridges, Toll Bridges and 2 Covered Bridges.
+New Jersey has many BRIDGES including suspension bridges and pedestrian bridges.
+There are many Railroad Bridgesand Toll Bridges.
+New Jersey also has many covered bridges.
 The George Washington Bridge has one of the heaviest loads of traffic in the world.
 Many bridges are on the National Register of Historic Places.
 The Historic Bridge Foundation advocates for the preservation of historic bridges.

 New Jersey was one of the 13 original COLONIES.
 The New Jersey colony was founded in 1664 and was originally part of New York.
 It participated in the American Revolution and played a principal role in creating the structure of the new United States Government.

 All forms of COMMUNICATIONS are available throughout New Jersey including newspapers, magazines, radio, television, telephone, and Internet.
 The state has 9 telephone area codes and overlays.
 Area code 201 was the first area code assigned as part of the North American Numbering Plan.
 There are many Web Cams , and Internet service is available throughout the state.